GigaPan photography - a whole lotta fun!

 Be sure to use an "intelligent charger", as some cheap chargers can shorten the life of your batteries due to over-charging.
 The good chargers are quite expensive, but worth the money in the long run.
 The advertised cell life of hundreds of cycles can only be achieved with a charger that continually monitors the current, voltage and delta characteristics, and then backs off the current; I use a La Crosse model, and limit the maximum charge rate to 200mA.

 I like my Pentax K-x because it too uses AA batteries, and has an in-camera processing function known as "HDR Capture Mode", which makes vibrant day and night panoramas possible.
 Its successor model, the Kr, has expanded HDR capabilities, and uses either a propriety lithium battery, or four AAs.
-Of course, the pros may want an AC adaptor, for those long, full day shoots, and would use 3rd party software to process their auto-bracketed shots into HDRs, but I get a lot of fun just using what comes out of the camera.
+This requires multiple shots and extra processing time, all of which eats up more of your battery power.
+Of course, the pros may want an AC adaptor, for those long, full day shoots, and would use 3rd party software like Photomatix to tone-map their auto-bracketed shots before stitching, but you can get a lot of fun just using what comes out of the camera.

 After I remembered my Canon HV20 video camera took still photos and had a 10x zoom, I made a panorama with it.
 However, the whole process was quite tedious because I couldn't use the Gigapan robot (although it would be quite simple to make a longer shutter-activating lever and use the robot) and the HV20 isn't well suited to high contrast panoramas, as the aperture resets after each shot, and can't be locked.